Jobs Career Advice Post Job

 Ans: A resume or résumé is a concise document typically not longer than one page as it is assumed that the reader will not dwell on your document for very long.

 Ans: Most employers will tell you what they want you to send in.
-However, it is advised that an experienced job seeker should use a CV for high profile job applications as this will show how much experience and expertise he has.
+However, it is advised that an experienced job seeker should use a CV for high-profile job applications as this will show how much experience and expertise they have.

-There are no rules but be sure that:
+Ans: There are no rules, but be sure that:

 1. You do not tell a lie

-2. There are no typographic and grammatical errors
+2. There are no typographic or grammatical errors

-Bearing in mind, your objective for writing a CV or Resume,
+Ans: Bearing in mind your objective for writing a CV or Resume,

 1. Your CV and Resume MUST include: